Module Descriptors – Master of Science in Sustainable Design of the Built Environment

 Climate and Comfort

-The primary focus of this course will be the analysis of the thermal, luminous and ventilation performance of buildings within the built environment context.
+The primary focus of this module will be the analysis of the thermal, luminous and ventilation performance of buildings within the built environment context.
 The module examines the basic scientific principles underlying these phenomena and introduce students to a range of technologies and analytical skills for designing comfortable indoor environments.
 Students are challenged to apply these skills and explore the role light, energy and air can play in shaping a Built Environment.

 Renewable and Sustainable Resources